PROTOTYPING CO-ARCHIVING PRACTICES FOR DEMOCRATISING THE ACCESS TO AND PARTICIPATION IN ARCHIVES

-December, 2016 – ongoing: The Co-archiving Flight Documentation project, read more about the design workshops, and outcome up to now.
+December 2016 – ongoing: The Co-archiving Refugee Documentation project, read more about the design workshops, and outcome up to now.

-January-March, 2017: Interaction Design Master students at K3/Malmö University developed a collection of co-archiving practices for flight documentation, read more about the design process and outcome.
+January-March 2017: Interaction Design Master students at K3/Malmö University developed a collection of co-archiving practices for refugee documentation, read more about the design process and outcome.

 In collaboration with Interaction design master students at K3/Malmö University and The Malmö City Archives we explored and prototyped collaborative(co)-archiving practices aimed at involving more people in documenting the of Malmö.
 Read more.